-Dr. Conway is manager, peripheral systems research, at Sperry Rand's Univac Div. whate he is working on reconnition of continuous speech.
-He has previously been a research associate at Case Western Reserve Univ., and a software consultant.
-He has an MS in obvsics from Callech and a PhD in math from Case.
+Dr. Conwey is manager, peripheral systems research of Spenry Rand's Univoc Div., where he is working on recognition of continuous speech, the has previously bean a research associate at Case Wastern Reserve Univ., and a software consultant.
+Ne hes an MS in physics from Collech and a PhD in moth from Case.